Blurb writing stinks.

 So, here’s what we came up with this morning:

-When the unskilled Adelaide is summoned to the king’s court to serve as a page, the weapon’s master’s fury soon finds her.
-Wanting her to fail, he sets her out on a quest to slay the dragon that’s threatened the court’s reputation for far too long.
+When the unskilled Adelaide is summoned to court to serve as a page, the weapon’s master’s fury soon finds her.
+Wanting her to fail, he sends her on a quest to slay the dragon that’s taunted the court for far too long.

-Afraid of being discovered as a girl, Adelaide rides for the Dragon’s Castle.
+Afraid of being found out, Adelaide rides for the dragon’s castle.
 But what lies beyond the gates is so much more than fire and scales.
-It could mean the ultimate freedom…
+It could mean her ultimate freedom…

 …if only she faces her demons.

 Is Adelaide ready to become her own person?
 Or will the journey within completely destroy her?

 Find out in this first book in an exciting new YA fantasy series by Mustang Rabbit.
 Grab your copy today.